hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## What's new?

+2022 Jul 09
+- Putting an upgrade in the vault (once **Inspired checklist** is unlocked) will now prevent it from being auto-bought

 2022 Jul 07
 - Returned Frozen Cookies ticker messages (now less common)
 - Changed auto-cast behaviour: Frenzy minimum is only checked for FTHOF, more chances are taken to shorten debuffs, and sugar lumps are always taken